Alan4247748/friendly-potato/blog/index.md

 ## /Conclusion/

-In conclusion, the evolution of A.I. will continue to be a story of ideas stacked on each other.
+In conclusion, the evolution of A.I. will continue to be a story of ideas stacked on top of one another.
 Transformers might become obsolete tomorrow.

 There is a non-zero chance that A.I. will be the end of humanity.
 It could also be our greatest triumph.
 The future is uncertain, and the ever-evolving digital landscape is anyone's guess.